Students will find that there are many cultural, social, and educational events to attend and many activities in which they may participate.

 The Public Safety Office on the St. Paul campus is located on the first floor of Morrison Hall.
 Please use the north door for entrance.
 On the Minneapolis Campus, public safety and parking information can be obtained at the second floor skyway of the Law School (MSL 252).

-The Parking and Transportation Services Office, a division of the Public Safety department, is located at 2119 Grand Avenue, St. Paul.
+The Parking and Transportation Services Office, a division of the Public Safety department, is located in the lower-level of Murray-Herrick (MHC) on the St. Paul campus.
 This office handles all parking questions, issues parking permits, sells Metro Transit bus passes, and processes UST parking tickets and appeals.
 These same services are available at MSL 252 on the Minneapolis campus.

 Parking permits are required to park in all parking lots on the St. Paul Campus.
 On the Minneapolis Campus, only ramp and very limited surface parking is available.
 These parking contracts are only available for full-time employees and students.